 The Audible app allows users to download audiobooks and switch between audiobooks and eBooks.
-You can return an audiobook that you've read once and can trade it in for points.
+You can also return Audible audiobooks within 365 days of purchase, no questions asked.
 Buy an audiobook with credits, read it, then return it for credits and buy a new one.

 (3) Easy exit plan

-Some audiobooks only allow you to borrow books, but Audible offers a different feature.
-Audible's downloads are all yours, and you can keep them forever.
-Meaning that even if you opt-out of the membership plan, your downloaded audiobooks will still be accessible through the app.
+Some audiobooks only allow you to borrow books, but Audible offers something different.
+Audible downloads are all yours, and you can keep them forever.
+This means that even if you choose to cancel your Audible membership, you can still access your downloaded audiobooks through the app.

 (4) Responsive customer service

 If you are having problems with audible, you can ask them about it because they have 24-hour customer service support.
 If there is some problem on their side then those audiobooks will be removed from your library.
 Even the returns will be dropped from your audiobook library and they will restore your credit.